-The high school counseling office offers a variety of support services to students and families.
-The primary role of the counselor is to be a student advocate for academic, social, and emotional needs.
+The high school guidance counseling office offers a variety of support services to students and families.
+The primary role of the guidance counselor is to be an advocate for students’ academic, emotional needs.
 Academic counseling also ensures that students understand and achieve Faith Academy course requirements and are prepared for their next steps after graduation.
-If you have concerns or questions, you can arrange an appointment by email ( firstname.lastname@example.org ) or by phone ( 651.7100 loc.
-609 ).
-Students can stop by any time they are available during the school day.

 The High School Guidance Counselor is Involved in:

 - Assisting families with academics as students transfer in and out of Faith Academy

 - Advising families on schooling options during furloughs and other times away from Faith Academy